DerTarchin/tiktok-downloader/README.md

 4. Save successful downloads to the created folder
 5. Create error logs for failed downloads
 6. Track successful downloads to avoid duplicates
+7. Automatically sync to Google Drive (unless --skip-sync is used)

 ### Features: